BZIvanov/Learning-Node.js/Streams/README.md

 - Duplex - it is both readable and writeable.
 Recommended to use _pipe_ in case reading is faster/slower than writing
 - Transform - modifying data in output stream based on the input stream.
 Example is zipping

-## Writeable stream
+### Writeable stream

-Writable streams in Node.js have events, properties, and methods that help manage the writing of data to a destination.
+Writable streams have events, properties, and methods that help manage the writing of data to a destination.

 #### Internal Buffer